abreits/rxjs-idsets/projects/rxjs-idsets/README.md

 // set2 now contains [value2, value3]
 // there is also a 'set3' in the container containing [value2, value3]

-// add or replace value1 only in the specified IdSets
+// add or replace value3 only in the specified IdSets
-// remove from all other sets if it exists there container.addExclusive(value3, ['set2', 'set3']);
+// remove from all other sets if it already exists there container.addExclusive(value3, ['set2', 'set3']);
 // container still contains [value1, value2 value3]
 // set1 now contains [value1, value2]
 // set2 now contains [value2, value3]
-// there is now also a 'set3' in the container with [value2, value3]
+// there is now also a 'set3' in the container with [value3]

 container.delete(value2.id, 'set2');
 // set2 now contains [value3]